abuech2s/nmeasim2_public/README.md

 ### Configuration (for scenario simulator)

 A scenario file (xml) must have a well-defined structure.
-You can find multiple examples  [here](src/main/config/scenarios/scenario.xml).
+You can find multiple examples in directory `scenarios` of the given zip file.

 ### Advices: